 But do… I follow Him?

 The best way to tell is to examine our lifestyle.
 Ask yourself: Does my lifestyle reveal my trust in God?
 Am’ I truly following Him as my mouth proclaims or is my lifestyle revealing how I have fallen short and complacent in my spiritual walk?
-Taking a quick assessment of 2018, I admit I failed more than I succeeded in surrendering myself entirely to God.
-2018 was a cataclysmic year.
-As many times as I hit my low point, often made my bed in rockbottom–I also knew the Holy Spirit remained working in me and propelling to persevere.
+Taking a quick assessment of 2021, I admit I failed more than I succeeded in surrendering myself entirely to God.
+2020 was a cataclysmic year.
+As many times as I hit my low point, I often made my bed at rock bottom–I also knew the Holy Spirit remained working in me, propelling me to persevere.
 It was such a great deal of learning and letting go for me.

-In fact, loving God, believing your loved by God, trusting God, and knowing God are all factors in this spiritual metamorphsis formula.
+In fact, loving God, believing you’re loved by God, trusting God, and knowing God are all factors in this spiritual metamorphosis formula.
 Furthermore, the most important knowledge any human shall ever acquire is truth about who the Lord God is.
 Knowing God is more than half the battle here on Earth.
-When I know God for myself, read, study, put into practice what the Bible teaches I receive wisdom in everyday situations.
-I get glimspses of what to expect from the world.
+When I know God for myself, read, study, put into practice what the Bible teaches I receive wisdom to handle everyday situations varying in difficulty.
+I catch glimpses of what to expect from the world.
 I discern who to trust.
 I find security and rest, believing my God is far more capable than I will ever be.